-2 The LGS system can track on stars between 15 and 18 magnitude but the errors in tip-tilt correction are rapidly becoming the limiting factor.
+$^{^{2}}$ The LGS system can track on stars between 15 and 18 magnitude but the errors in tip-tilt correction are rapidly becoming the limiting factor.

 The implied sky coverage requirements from the science case resulted in several strategies to improve sky coverage.
 The tip-tilt reference star must be observed in the near-IR window where the star can be partially corrected by the AO system.
 This sharpened guide star provides an improvement in tracking that is in direct proportion to the decrease in FHWM between a seeing limited and AO corrected image, and enables the use of dimmer tip-tilt reference stars.
 In order to have a large probability of locating such a star the AO correction must cover a significant fraction of the sky around the science object.
 In the case of MCAO the corrected field of view must be around 2 arcmin diameter.
 For MOAO correction, an MOAO unit must be dedicated to each tip-tilt star and the MOAO unit must be able to patrol a similar 2 arcmin field.
-The requirement for high sky coverage is not limited to extragalactic science cases, many of the proposed planetary and galactic science cases also have science objects that are too faint to provide accurate tip-tilt references.
-In these cases MOAO or MCAO type correction is needed to be able to use field stars as the tip-tilt reference while maintaining high Strehl.
+The requirement for high sky coverage is not limited to extragalactic science cases, many of the proposed planetary and galactic science cases MOAO or MCAO type correction is needed to be able to use field stars as the tip-tilt reference while maintaining high Strehl.
 The technical team has attempted to balance the desires for all sky observation and highest possible Strehl in the NGAO point design.